Jay and the Americans

 Jay and the Americans are an American rock group who formed in the late 1950s.
-Their initial line-up consisted of John "Jay" Traynor, Howard Kane (born Howard Kirschenbaum), Kenny Vance (born Kenneth Rosenberg) and Sandy Deanne (born Sandy Yaguda), though their greatest success on the charts came after Traynor had been replaced as lead singer by Jay Black.
+Their initial line-up consisted of John "Jay" Traynor, Howard "Howie" Kane, Kenny Vance, and Sandy Deanne, though their greatest success on the charts in the United States and Canada came after Traynor left and once Jay Black and Marty Sanders joined the group; Black replaced Traynor as lead singer.
+They were inducted into the Vocal Group Hall of Fame in 2002.

 Biography

 Early years

-They were discovered while performing in student venues at New York University in the late 1950s.
+Originally called The Harborlites, they were discovered while performing in student venues at New York University in the late 1950s.
 They auditioned for Leiber and Stoller, who gave the group its name.

+Their initial line-up consisted of John "Jay" Traynor, Howard Kirschenbaum (who adopted the stage name Howie Kane), Kenneth Rosenberg (who adopted the stage name Kenny Vance), and Louis Sandy Yaguda (who adopted the stage name Sandy Deanne).

 Career pinnacle

 Soon they signed with United Artists Records.
-With Jay Traynor singing lead, they first hit the Billboard charts in 1962 with the tune "She Cried", which reached #5 (later covered by The Shangri-Las, Aerosmith, and others).
+With Jay Traynor singing lead, they first hit the Billboard charts in 1962 with the tune "She Cried", which reached No. 5 (later covered by The Shangri-Las, Aerosmith, and others).
 The next two singles did not fare as well, and Traynor left the group.
-Empires' guitarist Marty Sanders (né Kupersmith) joined the group.
-He brought David Black (né Blatt) of "The Empires" in to take Traynor's place (after David first agreed to adopt the name Jay Black), and Black sang lead for the rest of the group's major hits.
+After Traynor left the group, vocalist and guitarist Martin Joe Kupersmith of another group, the Empires, joined the Jay and the Americans, adopting the stage name Marty Sanders.
+Sanders brought his Empires bandmate David Black (né Blatt) of "The Empires" in to take Traynor's place as lead vocalist (after David first agreed to adopt the stage name Jay Black), and Black sang lead for the rest of the group's major hits.

 They recorded "Only in America", a song originally meant for The Drifters.
-Other notable hits for Jay and the Americans were "Come a Little Bit Closer" in 1964, which hit #3, and "Cara Mia" in 1965, which hit #4.
+Other notable hits for Jay and the Americans were "Come a Little Bit Closer" in 1964, which hit No. 3, "Cara Mia", which peaked at No. 4, and "Let's Lock the Door (And Throw Away the Key)", which reached No. 11, in 1965.
 They also recorded a commercial for H.I.S.
 Slacks and a public service announcement for the Ad Council, featuring a backing track by Brian Wilson and Phil Spector.
 Two tracks from this era later found favor with the Northern Soul crowd: "Got Hung Up Along The Way" and "Living Above Your Head".